frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

 One essential feature of any good app is responsive and user-friendly forms.

-Recently I built a Rails application that enables a user to create new workouts corresponding to a specific muscle group, which is depicted by the diagram below.
+Recently I built a Rails application that allows a user to create workouts corresponding to a specific muscle group.
+Throughout my app I continuously relied on Ajax and JavaScript to make for a more seamless user experience.
+In this blog post I'll explain in detail how I used Ajax and JavaScript to allow a user to edit their workout without having to refresh the page.

-But what happens if the user wants to enter beast mode and increase their reps from 12 to 15?
-Wouldn't it be a nice user experience if the user could edit their workout right in the workout table row rather than requesting a new webpage?
-Fortunately, we can accomplish this feature with the help of JavaScript and AJAX.
+Say a user enters a chest workout but a few days later decides they want to enter beast mode and increase their chest workouts reps from 12 to 15?
+Wouldn't it be a nice user experience if they could edit their workout right in the workout table row rather than requesting a new webpage?
+Fortunately, this exceptionally convenient feature can be accomplished with the help of Ajax and JavaScript.

 Implementing this feature is complex, and requires a lot of moving components so it would be best to break it down into small, manageable parts.
-Our first obstacle is setting up our DOM so we could either display the table data (the workout) or the form for the user to edit their workout.
-Initially, the workout data should be displayed in the DOM, and then when the user clicks the 'Edit' link it should hide the workout data and display an input form.
+The first obstacle is setting up the DOM so it could either display the table data (the workout) or the form for the user to edit their workout.
+Initially, the workout values should be displayed in the DOM, and then when the user clicks the 'Edit' link it should hide the workout data and display an input form.
 So within each workout row, the table data will either reflect html text or a form.
-Since we'll be toggling between these two options, we can designate a particular class to the elements we want to display and a class to the elements we'll want to hide.
+Since we'll be toggling between these two options, we can designate a particular class to the elements I want to display and a class to the elements I want to hide.

 I'll be referring to the following code throughout this blog: